seadesert/Cpp_ArElection/README.md

 # ArElection
-a oldschool C++ GUI (graphics.h) program for Student Council Elections, use Turbo C++ 3.2 to run the code.
+an oldschool C++ GUI (graphics.h) program for Student Council Elections, use Turbo C++ 3.2 to run the code.

 Features